Ma1achy/N-Body-Simulator/README.md

 NOTE: The Barnes-Hut algorithm will take longer than should be expected for small N of particles whilist mainting the same accuracy as the brute force algorithm due to the lower order integration scheme meaning more timesteps of higher temporal resoultion are required, that and the entire script for it is written in
-Python whereas the brute force uses scipy which is written in CPython and so is faster at integrating.
-So the test case and simulations of hundreds to thousands of particles all take anywhere from 10-20 minutes to around a day or more so as long as the loading bar and iteration count is changing the Barnes-Hut script is working on the simulation.
+Python whereas the brute force uses scipy and so it is faster at integrating.

 How do I change the brute force algorithms error tolerances?